jaredly/j3/Roadmap.md

 - [ ] tbh now that inference & stuff is async, the caching issue is somehwat less.
-Would still be great to nail down ofc.
+Would still be great to nail down ofc. anddd we should move parsing to the worker, so that I only have to cache one thing.

 - [ ] THIH gotta report hoverssss